Legalize Marijuana, Advocates Tell Congress In Historic Decriminalization Hearings

 Cannabis and Racism

 New York Democrat Hakeem Jeffries opened Wednesday’s hearings by quoting Harry Anslinger, the 1930’s federal narcotics chief who spearheaded efforts to have cannabis made illegal.
 His efforts to stir up anti-pot sentiment used racism to get the job done.

 “This marijuana causes white women to seek sexual relations with Negroes, entertainers and any others,” he said at the time.

-Jeffries quoted Ainslinger in an effort to tie cannabis prohibition to racism.
-Of course, these days, few if any believe that cannabis does what Ainslinger claimed it did with regard to white women and “negroes,” but it’s patently obvious that cannabis laws disproportionately affect people of color.
+Jeffries quoted Anslinger in an effort to tie cannabis prohibition to racism.
+Of course, these days, few if any believe that cannabis does what Anslinger claimed it did with regard to white women and “negroes,” but it’s patently obvious that cannabis laws disproportionately affect people of color.

 What’s more, the emerging legal cannabis industry is almost lily-white, said witness G. Malik Burnett, MD, one of the few men of color to run a major cannabis dispensary.
 Burnett encouraged Congress to not only legalize cannabis, but to make efforts to get more people of color into the legal pot industry.